Ttesori/app-footsteps/notes.md

+## 3/9/2022

+- WOrked on trying to figure out why I was having issues with fetch being in context and after spending several hours on it, I decided to let it go and worry about code optimization another time.
+Instead I prepped the code for styling; added a layout component and created variables for fonts and colors.

 ## 3/7/2022

 - Added filtering by date, using dayjs.
 Tried to do it with native Date but it got way too complicated.
 Still need to go back and implement dayjs where I had previously used Date